Esophageal atresia is closely related to tracheo-esophageal fistula and can be divided into1:

 Increase in type number denotes increasing severity, reflecting an increase in energy imparted to the bone at the time of injury and also an increasingly worse prognosis 1.
 The most common fracture of the tib...

 The Schenck classification is categorizing knee dislocation based on the pattern of ligament tears.
-The four major ligamentous stabilisers are the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL) and the lateral collateral ligament (LCL) compl...
+The four major ligamentous stabilizers are the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL) and the lateral collateral ligament (LCL) compl...

 Scheuermann disease, also known as juvenile kyphosis, juvenile discogenic disease 11, or vertebral epiphysitis, is a common condition which results in kyphosis of the thoracic or thoracolumbar spine.
 The diagnosis is usually made on plain film.